Explicit Expressions for Iterates of Power Series: The iterative logarithm

-is an analogue of the natural logarithm, but where the composition operation plays the role of the product.
-The convergence of the expansion of $\itlog(f)$ was shown to be equivalent to the embeddability of $f$ \cite{Erdos}.
-Its (most often divergent) expansion was known for $q=1$ \cite{Jabo1963}.
-We now present it in its entire generality.
+and is an analog of the natural logarithm, but where the composition operation plays the role of the product.
+For instance, $\itlog(f^s) = s \itlog(f)$.
+The convergence of the expansion of $\itlog(f)$ was shown to be equivalent to the embeddability of $f$ \cite{erdos1960}.
+The first terms of its (typically divergent) expansion were derived by Korkine \cite[p.~241]{korkine1882}, and the case $f'(0) = q=1$ was later fully determined by Jabotinsky \cite{jabotinsky1963}.
+We now present the expansion in complete generality, in forms similar to Schröder's formula (\Cref{t:gen}) and Tambs Lyche's formula (\Cref{t:tambs}).